 Category Description Highway Projects Projects primarily affecting personal automobile and freight travel that are clearly defined and well developed; many of these projects were recommendations from earlier studies or were a clear solution to an identified concern.
 These projects aim to improve accessibility, mobility, safety, congestion, and aesthetics.
 Bicycle & Pedestrian Projects Projects primarily affecting bicycles and pedestrians that are clearly defined and well developed; many of these projects were recommendations from earlier studies or were a clear solution to an identified concern.
 These projects aim to address equity, mobility, recreation, and improve health and expand tourism.
-Betterments - Signals - Safety - Bike/Ped Betterment maps are used to identify locations where amenities are desired such as bicycle or pedestrian elements (widened shoulders, ADA ramps, sidewalks), signal upgrades, and safety improvements.
-These are identified to be completed, as they do not warrant standalone individual projects.
-With the emphasis on asset management, these lists can be considered during future roadway improvement or maintenance projects when they occur along the identified routes.
-Study Studies are recommended when groups of comments focus on a particular area, but there is insufficient information to develop a specific project to address the expressed needs of the public and stakeholders.
+Betterments - Signals - Safety - Bike/Ped Betterment Betterment Signals - Safety - Bike/Ped Betterment Betterm Study Studies are recommended when groups of comments focus on a particular area, but there is insufficient information to develop a specific project to address the expressed needs of the public and stakeholders.
 Policy Policy statements are more general recommendations for land use, municipal coordination, and improved procedures.
 For example, one challenge noted was the communication and understanding of the stormwater management regulations and procedures.
 A policy statement was included to recommend conducting stormwater management and highway occupancy permit training for municipal officials.
 Local Projects These projects were identified by stakeholders and the public along non- PennDOT roadways.
 These projects were mapped and included in the plan so that they can be incorporated into future municipal planning and project development efforts.